The engine of the mustang rumbled to life as Jakob pulled out of my parking lot.

 “If that’s all?”
 Katherine asked, rising from her seat.

-Sanders sat back and nodded.
+Sanders leaned back in his chair and nodded.
 “That’s all.”

 He snorted and waved a hand in dismissal.
 “Sure it has.”

-A small victorious smile spread over her face.
+A small, victorious smile spread over her face.
 “Wait until we get outside.”

 Copyright © 2020 by Navessa Allen